 And so, as we zoom into 2021, what now?

-Something I didn’t mention above is a project Dee Michell from University of Adelaide and I have been working on.
+A wonderful P.S.
+I have been working on a project with Dee Michell from University of Adelaide and we’ve been in talks for some time.
 I can’t say too much at this stage other than it is of course something to do with care experience…and that it has received approval and funding.
 We are very excited and more details will be announced in February.

 This just leaves time to say some special thanks yous: